TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Features:
 Subsistence Mode toggle - Lets you go into any mission or free roam with same restrictions as subsistence missions, or with just a secondary of your choice.
 Comes in two profiles:
-Pure - as the missions with more restrictions: OSP forced, Items off, Hand upgrades off, ASAP time forced, vehicle off, fulton  off, support off.
+Pure - as the missions with more restrictions: OSP forced, Items off, Hand upgrades off, ASAP time forced, vehicle off, fulton  off, support off, head markers off, heli attack off, central landing zones off.

-Bounder - Pure as base but allows: Buddy, changing Suit (which should also allow model swaps), Level 1 Fulton.
+Bounder - Pure as base but allows: Buddy, changing Suit (which should also allow model swaps), Level 1 Fulton, head markers

 OSP Weapon Loadout - Seperate from subsistence mode (but subsistence uses it), allows you to enter a mission with primary and secondary weapons set to none, or just primary set to none.